A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Affordability test

-“Affordable” means that the premium you pay for just your portion of the family’s coverage has to be less than 9.83 percent of your household income in 2021 (this percentage is indexed annually).
-This can be a significant issue for employees who pay a lot to add dependents to their plan.
+Affordable” means that the premium you pay has to be no more than 9.02% of your household income in 20251 (this percentage is indexed annually).

 Minimum value test

 But most employer-sponsored plans do conform to the minimum-value rules.
 Large employers have to pay penalties if they offer plans that don’t meet the minimum value requirements and have employees who opt for a subsidized exchange plan instead.
-So there’s an incentive for employers to make sure that their plans do meet minimum value rules.
+So there’s an incentive for large employers to make sure that their plans do meet minimum value rules.

 Subsidy eligibility also depends on the cost of the benchmark plan relative to your income